melisasjc/ML-Test--Packaging-anomaly-detection/README.md

 refVelocityFront- Reference velocity of the front chain\
 trackingDeviationFront - Tracking deviation of the front chain\
 velocityFront - Velocity of the front chain

+#### Acknowledgements
+Schneider Electric Exchange for providing this dataset.